How to Resolve Sage 50 Keeps Crashing or Freezing?

 In case this window populates, then there is no problem with the System Information App, so you can move on to the next section.

-Preventing Sage 50 Program Crashes or Freezes Issues when Opening Reports
+Fix Sage 50 Crashes or Freezes Issues when Opening Reports

 Follow the below steps to fix the Sage 50 program crashing or freezing issue when opening reports.